environmentallyconsciouscoder/go_thrift_sales_agent/README.md

 ## Project Layout

-The project is organized into the following structure:
+The project is organised into the following structure:

+- **1. infra/** -- App Infrastructure
+  The code that describes the infrastructure of your serverless app is placed in the infra/ directory of the project

+- **2. packages/**
+  The Lambda function code that's run when the API is invoked is placed in the packages/functions directory of the project, the packages/core contains my business logic, and the packages/scripts are for any one-off scripts I might create.

+- **3. packages/frontend**
+  This is the directory of the React Application

 ## Technologies Used